SamuelOwen539/hw11/index.md

 # My Wellness

-1- Get up early and finish all work and errands as early as possible.
+1- Go fishing

-2- Use the rest of the day for personal growth and relaxation.
+2- Cruise in the car

-3- Plan regular fun activities.
+3- Watch tv